Easy Tenderflake Pie Crust

 This Easy Tenderflake Pie Crust recipe is light and full of flavour.
 This recipe was given to me by my Grandmother and is as easy as pie and never fails to be amazing!

 I am a pie crust snob.
 I can tell a good pie crust from a mile away.
-Pie crust needs to be the perfect balance between being firm enough to hold the gooey contents of a pie but also flaky like hell.
-I mean I want my fork to go into that pie and the pie crusty crackle just a little bit and piece of flaky pie crust to fall to my plate like pieces of Mica (see link for info on this strange flaky mineral).
+Pie crust needs to be the perfect balance between being firm enough to hold the gooey contents of a pie but also incredibly flaky.
+I need my fork to go into that pie and the pie crust crackle just a little bit and pieces of flaky pie crust fall to my plate-like pieces of Mica (see link for info on this strange flaky mineral).

-Yes, I have a weird obsession with pie crust and have given this a lot of thought as you can probably tell.
+Yes, I have a weird obsession with pie crust and have absurdly given this a lot of thought as you can probably tell.